 FedEx Corp.
 (NYSE: FDX) provides customers and businesses worldwide with a broad portfolio of transportation, e-commerce and business services.
 With annual revenues of $48 billion, the company offers integrated business applications through operating companies competing collectively and managed collaboratively, under the respected FedEx brand.
 Consistently ranked among the world's most admired and trusted employers, FedEx inspires its more than 325,000 team members to remain "absolutely, positively" focused on safety, the highest ethical and professional standards and the needs of their customers and communities.
-For more information, visit news.fedex.com.
+Keep up to date on the latest news from FedEx here.

 About International Walk to School Day

 International Walk to School Day is dedicated to walking to school with a purpose — to promote physical activity, safety, health and concern for the environment.
 International Walk to School Day is promoted nationally by The Partnership for a Walkable America. www.walktoschool.org.